How to fix 'checking APFS fsroot tree stuck' error on macOS Catalina/Mojave/High Sierra?

 If you have no backup of this drive and you want to lose these important files, you still can recover your inaccessible data from the APFS drive with iBoysoft Mac Data Recovery, and then fix this "checking APFS fsroot tree stuck" error by reformatting.

-iBoysoft Mac Data Recovery is one of the best APFS data recovery software that can recover deleted/lost files from APFS drives, recover data from formatted APFS hard drives, inaccessible APFS drives, unreadable APFS drives, corrupted APFS drives, encrypted APFS volume, and recover deleted/lost APFS partitions, etc. This tool performs well in recovering data from unmountable/inaccessible hard drives, external hard drives, USB flash drives, SD cards, etc. Mac data recovery is allowed in macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+iBoysoft Mac Data Recovery is one of the best APFS data recovery software that can recover deleted/lost files from APFS drives, recover lost data from formatted APFS hard drives, inaccessible APFS drives, unreadable APFS drives, corrupted APFS drives, encrypted APFS volume, and recover deleted/lost APFS partitions, etc. This tool performs well in recovering data from unmountable/inaccessible hard drives, external hard drives, USB flash drives, SD cards, etc. Mac data recovery is allowed in macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.

 1. Download and launch iBoysoft Mac Data Recovery on your Mac computer.